zhanggq96/CourseDependencyGraph/todo/bugs.md

     Interpreting as one large "OR" on the outer expression due to the "OR" at end before engphys.
 177784 - Compsci 4TE3
          SFWRENG 3MX3 same reason

+178452 - PNB 2QQ3 A/B S: Last part 2xc3 is not being parsed correctly.